-Earning a college degree can unlock career opportunities but the cost can be prohibitive for some students.
-For the 2017-18 academic year, the average annual cost of tuition, fees and room and board at public four-year universities totaled $36,420 for out of state students.
-Private school attendees paid an average of $46,950.
+Earning a college degree can unlock career opportunities, but the cost can be prohibitive for some students.
+For the 2019-2020 academic year, the average annual cost of tuition, fees, and room and board at public four-year universities totaled $38,330 for out-of-state students.
+Private nonprofit undergraduates paid an average of $49,870.

 When tuition becomes unmanageable, it can have a direct impact on the college dropout rate.
-According to College Atlas, 70 percent of Americans will study at a four-year college but less than two-thirds will graduate with a degree.
-Thirty percent of college freshmen drop out after their first year of school.
-A LendEDU survey found that 55 percent of students struggled to find the money to pay for college and 51 percent dropped out of college because of financial issues.
+According to College Atlas, 70% of Americans will study at a four-year college, but fewer than two-thirds will graduate with a degree, and 30% of first-year students drop out by the end of their first year of college.
+A LendEDU survey found that nearly 55% of students struggled to find the money to pay for college, and 51% dropped out because of financial issues.

 Whether you hold a college degree or not can be a significant factor in determining your career path.
-Many higher-paying occupations, such as being a doctor, lawyer or engineer, require a degree.
+Many higher-paying occupations require a degree.
 Without one, college dropouts may find themselves funneled into lower-paying jobs.

-Earning a lower income can make it more difficult to achieve your financial goals, such as building an emergency fund, buying a home, planning for retirement or saving for college for your own children.
+Earning a lower income can make it more challenging to achieve your financial goals, such as building an emergency fund, buying a home, planning for retirement, or saving for college for your own children.
 It can also present another challenge if you're dropping out of college with debt.

 College Dropouts Struggle to Escape Student Loans

-Taking on student loan debt to finance a college degree isn't an ideal situation and loans can present an even greater burden for students who drop out.
-According to LendEDU, the average college dropout leaves campus with nearly $14,000 in student loan debt.
-More than half, 53 percent, aren't making any payments towards their loans.
-Forty-seven percent of dropout debtors are in default on their loans.
+Taking on student loan debt to finance a college degree isn't an ideal situation, and loans can present an even greater burden for students who drop out.
+According to LendEDU, the average college dropout leaves campus with $13,929 in student loan debt.
+Further, 53% aren't making any payments toward their loans at all, and 46.5% of dropout debtors are in default on their loans.

-The other issue is the impact to credit.
-When you default on student loans, either federal or private, the default and any associated late or missed payments can be reported on your credit.
-Payment history accounts for the largest percentage of your FICO credit score and a student loan default can be devastating to your credit rating.
+When you default on student loans—either federal or private—the default and any associated late or missed payments can be reported on your credit and affect your score.
+Payment history accounts for the largest percentage of your FICO credit score, and a student loan default can be devastating to your credit rating.

-A lower credit score can make it more difficult to get approved for credit cards, personal loans, a car loan or a mortgage.
-And if you are able to get approved, you may end up with a much higher interest rate than you would have if you'd had good credit.
+A lower credit score can make it more difficult to get approved for credit cards, personal loans, a car loan, or a mortgage.
+Even if you can get approved, you may end up paying a much higher interest rate than you would have received if you had good credit.
 Over time, that higher rate can make borrowing much more expensive.

-Staying in school can help avoid financial headaches down the line.
-These tips can be useful in staying motivated to continue your education journey.
+Staying in school can help you avoid financial headaches down the road.
+Before dropping out, truly weigh the costs of college vs. working after high school.
+These tips may help you stay motivated to continue your educational journey:

-- Manage time wisely and establish boundaries so you have time to commit to studying and working.
-Include time for socializing in your schedule but make education your top priority.
+- Manage time wisely, and establish boundaries: Include time for socializing in your schedule, but make education your top priority.

-- Create a support system of friends, family members and faculty.
-Having people to offer encouragement and direction can make it easier to the course when you're tempted to give up.
+- Create a support system of friends, family members, and faculty: Having people to offer encouragement and direction can make it easier to stay the course when you're tempted to give up.